Introduction of Dr. Sadoshima's lab

 (From the Ira and Jean Belfer Lectureship at Johns Hopkins School of Medicine, May 2009)

-Drs.
-Michinari Nakamura and Shohei Ikeda will each be competing as one of five finalists for the prestigious Louis N. and Arnold M. Katz Basic Research Prize and Melvin L. Marcus Young Investigator Award, respectively, at the AHA Scientific Sessions in November 2017.
+Dr. Michinari Nakamura received first prize for the Louis N. and Arnold M. Katz Basic Research Prize and Melvin L. Marcus Young Investigator Award at the AHA Scientific Sessions in November 2017.